ChanchitoFinance/ChanchitoDocumentation/docs/spikes/payment-gateways.md

 **Total Setup Time**: 1 week. **Total Cost to Start**: $5-10 USD. **Monthly Fees**: Transaction-based only.

-### For Direct Bolivia Integration
+### For Direct Bolivia Integration (International Payments)

 **Recommended Solution**: 2Checkout (Verifone)

 Among international gateways, 2Checkout offers the most straightforward path for Bolivian businesses without requiring US entity formation.
-While the fees are higher than Stripe, the direct Bolivia support and ability to use local business registration make it the pragmatic choice for businesses that want a proper merchant account.
+While the fees are higher than Stripe, the direct Bolivia support and ability to use local business registration make it the pragmatic choice for businesses that want a proper merchant account for international payments.

 **Implementation Path**: